York Pullman

-York Pullman is a bus operating company based in Rufforth, North Yorkshire, England.
-The first company to use the Pullman name was founded in 1926 by Norman Pearce and Hartas Foxton.
-The Yorkshire Pullman remained in use until the company was deregistered in 2000.
+York Pullman was a bus operating company based in Rufforth, North Yorkshire, England.
+Founded in 1926 by Norman Pearce and Hartas Foxton, the company operated from 1926 until it was deregistered in 2000.

-In 2007 haulage firm K&J Logistics revived the name for use on its excursion programme and open-top tour of York.
-This reconstituted company would expand into bus and coach services in and around North Yorkshire before an agreement was made for the FirstGroup to purchase Pullman in January 2024.
+In 2007, the company was revived by haulage firm K&J Logistics for excursions and open-top tours of York.
+This reconstituted company expanded into bus and coach services in and around North Yorkshire, before it was acquired by FirstGroup in January 2024.